-At the 2013 Denver Gem and Mineral Show, meteorite dealer Blaine Reed was asked by a fellow meteorite dealer to sort through a box of at least a hundred "likely terrestrial" rocks remaining in a bulk shipment sent from Morocco.
+At the 2013 Denver Gem and Mineral Show, meteorite dealer Blaine Reed was asked by a fellow meteorite dealer (S. Tutorow) to sort through a box of at least a hundred "likely terrestrial" rocks remaining in a bulk shipment sent from a Moroccan dealer (B. Tahiri).
 During his examination he noticed a small 149.4 g stone with visible shock veins and thought it was probably a eucrite; however, an XRF probe on a cut face indicated that the meteorite was possibly martian.
-The owner subsequently brought this stone to the University of New Mexico (C. Agee) for analysis and classification, and NWA 8159 was determined to be a new martian type-specimenaugite basalt.
+The owner subsequently brought this stone to the University of New Mexico (C. Agee) for analysis and classification, and NWA 8159 was determined to be a new martian typeaugite-rich basalt.
 For his part in recovering this rare meteorite, Mr. Reed was kindly given a 2.2 g section.

 Diagram credit: Kayzar et al., 46th LPSC, #2357 (2015)

 Diagram credit: Herd et al., GCA, vol. 218, p.
 20 (2017)